ianhomer/dotfiles/README.md

 System preferences

--> keyboard -> Modifier Keys -> For each keyboard :
+-> Keyboard -> Modifier Keys -> For each keyboard :

 - Caps Lock -> Escape

+-> Keyboard -> Shortcuts ->

+- Disable Mission Control Ctrl-arrow short cuts
+- Disable any other shortcuts that would never get used

 -> Mission Control - remove all keyboard and mouse shortcuts